100% Confidential! Call Now for Same Day Admission. 855-722-6926

 Alternate nostril breathing is another common breathing tool for anxiety and should be practiced in a comfortable place while sitting and stretching out your spine and opening up your chest.
 Rest your left hand in your lap and raise your right hand.
 Then rest the pointer and middle fingers of your right hand on your forehead in between the eyebrows, almost as if you were making a fin on your forehead with your hand.

-1. Use your right thumb to close your right nostril and inhale slowly through your left nostril.
+• Use your right thumb to close your right nostril, inhale through your left nostril.

-3. Close your left nostril with your right ring finger and exhale through the right.
-Wait a moment before you inhale again.
+• Close your left nostril with your right ring finger, exhale through the right nostril.

 Anxiety Treatment at Banyan

-For further information about our mental health and addiction services, call Banyan Treatment Centers today at 888-280-4763
+For more information about our mental health and addiction services, contact Banyan Treatment Centers at 888-280-4763.